Mens Sizing - Richard

 Richard wears | Size | Comments |

-XL | Good / ideal fit - better than the size L | |
+XL | Good fit - better than the size L, the armour stays close to body and allows for free range of movement. | |

-XL | Good / ideal fit | |
+XL | Good fit not too loose, not too tight. | |

 Supershirt 2.0 / Gravel Jacket / Gravel Pant